dannielperez/kerberos-sidecar/README.md

 ### .Keytab file
+A [keytab](https://web.mit.edu/kerberos/krb5-latest/doc/basic/keytab_def.html) (short for “key table”) stores long-term keys for one or more principals.
+Keytabs are normally represented by files in a standard format, although in rare cases they can be represented in other ways.
+Keytabs are used most often to allow server applications to accept authentications from clients, but can also be used to obtain initial credentials for client applications.

 A keytab file can be created using many methods:
 - Using JRE or JSDK, using the [ktab utility](https://docs.oracle.com/javase/7/docs/technotes/tools/windows/ktab.html)
 - Using microsoft server using the [ktpass utility](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/ktpass)